vadimsj/redland-renovations/README.md

 - B. Returning Visitor Goals

-    As a Ruturning Visitor, I would like to:
+    As a Ruturning visitor, I would like to:
    1. Easily navigate through the website to access different pages and return to the home page if needed.
     2. Quickly access the call-to-action.